philipturner/molecular-renderer/README.md

 Run `./install-libraries.bat` in Git Bash, at the repo directory.
 Only run once, the first time the repo is downloaded.

-> It might take a few tens of seconds to download.
-The script doesn't give any progress indicators.

 Open the source code in VS Code by double-clicking `Package.swift`.
 Navigate to the file tree and open the package's parent directory.

 Go to <b>Terminal</b> > <b>New Terminal</b> in the top menu bar, then <b>TERMINAL</b> in the sub-window that appears at the bottom of the IDE.
 Run `./run.bat` in the interactive terminal.
 Run on every program startup.